 When did Zebrafish: Practically People premier and become available for viewing on zebrafishfilm.org?
 Zebrafish: Practically People, Transforming How We Study Disease premiered online at zebrafishfilm.org and at The National Press Club in Washington, D.C. on the evening of January 9, 2018.

 What type of reception has Zebrafish: Practically People received?
-Zebrafish: Practically People has received honors from four prestigious film festivals, including Best Documentary at Top Shorts and Award of Merit at the Impact Documentary Awards.
-The documentary has also been nominated for or accepted at ten additional film festivals.
+Zebrafish: Practically People has received honors from eight prestigious film festivals, including Best Documentary at Top Shorts and Award of Merit at the Impact Documentary Awards.
+The documentary has been nominated for or accepted at 25 film festivals.

 Do you have any other planned documentary film projects?
 I am currently beginning work on a new full-length feature documentary entitled, When Wire Was King.
 When Wire Was King will examine the telecommunications market, from the introduction of competition to present day.
 The film will address how to continue to ensure, through a balance of technology and policy, that consumers have access to the most competitive, advanced telecommunications networks available.